-While the Poulanass Waterfall is rarely the main attraction to visit in Glendalough, the place can get crowdy.
+While Poulanass Waterfall is rarely the main attraction to visit in Glendalough, the place can get crowded.
 Weekends are usually the busiest.
 Expect to see many other travelers paying a visit to the churning Poulanass Waterfall after exploring the Glendalough monastic site.

 2. It Rains Often

 Ireland is a land of rain.
 It rains a lot and often.
 Glendalough and the Poulanass Waterfall area are not exempt of sudden downpours.

 The visit to Poulanass Waterfall includes walking uphill, along the slippery trail.
 Good walking shoes surely help cover this distance without making you look like a ballet dancer gliding on a muddy “stage”.

 4. The Poulanass Waterfall Area is Packed with Epic Places to Visit

 Lower and Upper Lake, the monastic site, St. Kevin Cell… Glendalough has far more to offer than just a short visit to Poulanass Waterfall.
 So be willing to explore more and often.